Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Restaurang Natur

-I had the three-course set menu, of which the lemon sole with cream of aged cheese, celeriac, roasted cabbage, and a smoked clam butter sauce with bleak roe was the highlight.
+I had the three-course set menu, the highlight of which was the lemon sole with cream of aged cheese, celeriac, roasted cabbage, and a smoked clam butter sauce with bleak roe.

 Koka